paladique/Workshop-DataInAzure/README.md

 ### Using the Notebook

 Azure Machine Learning Studio will be used to work with the notebook, you may have already completed the creation step.
-If not refer to the instructions on how to create a [Machine Learning Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace#create-a-workspace)
+If not refer to the instructions on how to create a [Machine Learning Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace#create-a-workspace).

 7. Download/Clone the notebook content in this repo (`notebook-data` folder)
 8. Go to your created Azure Machine Learning service in the Portal > **Launch Now** to open the Machine Learning Studio
 9. Go to **Notebooks** > **Start Now**
-10. Under **My Files**, select the upload button and upload the entire notebook folder.
+10. Under **My Files**, select the upload folder button (4th button from the left) and upload the entire notebook folder.
-11. Edit the configuration file named `myconfig.cfg` and replace the `servername` and `adminname` with the values in the overview of MySQL.
+11. Open and edit the configuration file named `myconfig.cfg` and replace the `servername` and `adminname` with the values in the overview of MySQL from the Portal.

 ```python
 [my_db]